 This committee investigates ways and means of furthering the aims of the VSO in the field of conservation.
 The committee is responsible for informing the officers and directors of both favorable and unfavorable proposals and developments and recommending a course of action that will protect the interests of VSO.
 The Committee will keep abreast with the “science” behind important conservation issues and present these issues with accuracy and objectivity.
 Between Board Meetings the Chair may act on new conservation issues after consultation with the President and other Committee members.
 Any such matters must be brought before the next regularly scheduled Board Meeting for approval, or circulated among members for consideration and approval.

 The VSO Board established the VSO Conservation Fund (originally named the Small Grants Conservation Fund) in March 2007.
 The VSO Conservation Committee manages the fund.
-Every year, the Virginia Society of Ornithology awards Conservation Grants to worthy candidates conducting research in the field of bird conservation with potential benefits to Virginia species and habitats or that increases our knowledge about native species or suite of species.
+Every year, the Virginia Society of Ornithology awards conservation grants to worthy candidates conducting research in the field of bird conservation with potential benefits to Virginia species and habitats.
 The VSO Board of Directors has budgeted $2,500.00 annually.
-Awards are usually $500.00, $1,000.00 or occasionally more, depending on the worthiness of the project.
+Awards are usually $500.00, $1,000.00 or occasionally more and the amount is determined by the Conservation Committee.

-Applicants are encouraged to submit a request in writing to the Conservation Committee Chair (Patti Reum, firstname.lastname@example.org).
+Applicants are encouraged to submit a request in writing to the Conservation Committee Chair.
 Each application should include: